Chazza1414/CanvasOfBabel/README.md

 # BabelArt

-This is a private project that generates a Canvas of Babel and the CSV files for stencils that can be used to paint it.
+This is a project I created for my uncle that generates a Canvas of Babel and the CSV files for stencils that can be used to paint it.
+A Canvas of Babel is a grid of X by X dimensions containing random coloured tiles such that tiles of the same colour do not touch.

+This project is currently very simple but has room for an extension:

+Can a singular physical stencil (a sheet of thin plastic with tile holes cut out) be rotated and flipped in a way that it can be used to colour every tile the correct colour whilst also looking random?

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.